 Quality Management Plan Example in Construction

-In a construction project, the quality management plan will start from its designing phase.
+In a construction project, the quality management plan will start from its design phase.
 The design of the company should be according to standards, it shouldn’t have any defects, then the material of construction should be according to the quality requirements.

 Everything should be as per standards.
-After the final building is made, every pipe, every, wire should be exactly according to the required standards, otherwise, the defective part of the building would need reconstruction.
+After the final building is made, every pipe, and every, wire should be exactly according to the required standards, otherwise, the defective part of the building would need reconstruction.

 If the company has a plan and if the plan is being followed to a T then no issues will arise after the complete construction.